top of page

 UK capital markets

-Analysis of investment in domestic equities and of home bias by pension funds in the UK and around the world
+Analysis of investment in domestic equities and of home bias by pension funds in the UK and around the world.

 This report highlights that UK pension funds have a significantly lower absolute and relative allocation to domestic equities and unlisted equities than most of their counterparts in developed pension systems around the world.
 It shows that UK pensions could increase their allocation to the UK market by 50% to 100% and still be comfortably in line with their international peers and historical norms.